eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 ## Wednesday, first quarter - Day 31 at the Omphalos

-There prices are higher than usual today, *'It makes sense'* Lana thinks *'Yesterday everybody was performing rituals so maybe they are low on stock now*'.
+Prices are higher than usual today, *'It makes sense'* Lana thinks *'Yesterday everybody was performing rituals so maybe they are low on stock now*'.
 As Lana heads to the ritual camber, she sees her *acquaintance* again, he is back asking for consecrated *athames*.
 Lana thinks that she will try to